17 Persuasive Advertising Techniques & Examples to Boost Sales

 4. Association

-Alright, let’s talk about a foolproof visual advertising technique: the association principle.
+Alright, let’s talk about a foolproof visual advertising technique: the association principle in advertising.
 What is association technique?
 It’s when you link your product to a positive vibe, emotion, or image, even if it doesn’t directly connect with your product.
 This persuasive technique mainly relies on witty, persuasive writing and visual aids.

 Wait, doesn’t it sound metaphorical?
 Then, what is visual metaphor in advertising?
 It’s the same!
 A visual metaphor in advertising also uses imagery to convey a message or representation by using two unrelated things.